-Sale v Harlequins (Fri)
+Sale leave it late to beat Harlequins

-Premiership: Sale Sharks v Harlequins (Fri)
+Premiership: Sale Sharks 28-22 Harlequins - Hosts leave it late to beat champions

 Last updated on .From the section Rugby Union